fastjengine/fastjengine.github.io/wiki/intro.md

 ## Learning FastJ
-There will likely be a small wiki added for this game engine at a later time.
-For now, you'll want to check out [the example projects][FastJ-Example] for getting started with FastJ.
+There are many different ways to learn FastJ -- namely the API documentation, the examples, and the tutorials on the main website.

+### Tutorials
+[FastJ provides article tutorials][FastJ-Tutorials] on its website to accommodate as many types of developers as possible.
+From beginners to experts, the website tutorials are written to give enough information to satisfy anyone willing to learn!

+### Code Examples
+[Explore FastJ's code examples][FastJ-Examples] to see the different ways FastJ can be used, and all of its features.
+These come with in-example explanations and easy plug-and-playability to give you the best chance at understanding how FastJ works.

+### API Documentation
-From there, explore the example code, play around with it, and read the [API documentation][Javadoc] to get a better understanding of FastJ.
+[Check out FastJ's documentation][Javadoc] to get a better understanding of the code FastJ provides to improve your game-making experience.

 ## Contributing to FastJ
 Plan on contributing to the repository?
 Great!
-Be sure to read over the [contribution guidelines][Contributing-Guidelines].
+Be sure to read over the [contribution guidelines][Contributing-Guidelines], and read on to discover how to get started.

 ### Building FastJ